jonathancraddock/mootparadox_grav/pages/02.blog/gowbarrow-from-brunt-crag/item.md

 Notes and route plan to follow.

 !!!!
-A 12km circular route, starting at the Uzzicar car park. (_Wainwright Book 6: The North Western Fells_)
+A short 7.5km circular route, starting at the Brunt Crag car park. (_Wainwright Book 5: The Northern Fells_)

 ===